-The HRM department members provide the knowledge, necessary tools, training, administrative services, coaching, legal and management advice, and talent management oversight that the rest of the organization needs for successful operation.
+The department members provide the knowledge, necessary tools, training, administrative services, coaching, legal and management advice, and talent management oversight that the rest of the organization needs for successful operation.

 HRM functions are also performed by line managers who are directly responsible for the engagement, contribution, and productivity of their reporting staff members.
-In a fully integrated talent management system, the managers play a significant role in and take ownership responsibility for the recruitment process.
+In a fully integrated talent management system, the managers play a significant role in and take ownership of responsibility for the recruitment process.
 They are also responsible for the ongoing development of and retention of superior employees.

 HRM is moving away from traditional personnel, administration, and transactional roles, which are increasingly outsourced.
 The HRM function is now expected to add value to the strategic utilization of employees and to ensure that employee programs recommended and implemented impact the business in positive measurable ways.

-More About Human Resource Management
+Requirements for Entering Human Resource Management